helabahria/trial-repo/docs/Blockchain deployment.md

 #  Blockchain deployment

-## 1. You can check all our differents smart contracts in contract folder:
+## 1. You can check all our different smart contracts in contract folder:

 ![alt text](img/contracts.png)

 ## 2. To Deploy smart contracts (token,campaign and oracle) in contract folder with [Remix](https://remix.ethereum.org) and [Metamask](https://metamask.io/) or [MEW](https://www.myetherwallet.com/):

 ### a. create your file on Remix and paste your code there

 ![alt text](img/remix.png)